JanetMarieDarby/worsley-institute-uk-site/src/pages/index.md

 An expanding number of invaluable benefits have been negotiated by the BAF.
 All UK based graduates who take up the Practitioner Plan membership of Worsley Institute are then eligible to become a registrant of the BAF and may take out discounted professional indemnity insurance with Balens.

 Further benefits include the highly popular access to the BAF sharps disposal service, which saves time, money and resources.
-Without need of contract the provider will collect and deliver when you are ready and includes full disposal.
+Without need of contract, the provider will collect and deliver when you are ready and includes full disposal.
-Additionally at present over 14 health care companies allow our UK members, and BAF registrant client's to claim their cost of treatment back.
+Additionally at present over 14 healthcare companies allow our UK members and BAF registrant client's to claim their cost of treatment back.

 Please submit an [application](https://form.jotformeu.com/202513369494358).